Exam Pattern, Pass Score, Results- Prometric DHA DOH HAAD MOH NHRA EMREE SDLE QCHP OMSB

 The exam pattern and pass score for Specialist SDLE exams are different which can be found here.

-QATAR (QCHP (DHP) UPDATED November 2020 new exam pattern)
+QATAR (QCHP (DHP) latest exam pattern)

-The qualifying exams for Qatar is Qatar Council for Healthcare Practitioners (QCHP) by the The Department of Healthcare Professions (DHP).
+The qualifying exams for Qatar is Qatar Council for Healthcare Practitioners (QCHP) by the Department of Healthcare Professions (DHP).
 It is considered to be one of the requirements for registration / licensing of healthcare practitioners.

 QCHP DHP Exam Eligibility: To apply for the exams, you must have a recognized primary degree (BDS or equivalent) from an accredited health science program, completed the internship program and for foreign dentits- two (2) years of clinical experience.
 If you do not hold this experience, you can work as a trainee dentist until you satisfy the clinical experience period, following which you can attend the QCHP DHP exam and again full license as 'General Dentist'.
 A provisional license for Trainee dentist is issued by Supreme Council of Health ( SCH ), Qatar without examination.